Pizza4Coders/practica-dms-2020-2021/components/dms2021client/README.md

 # DMS 2020-2021 Client application

-This applicationserves as the control console for the different services of the appliance.
+This application serves as the control console for the different services of the appliance.

 ## Installation